 Talk to Us About Increasing Your SSDI Benefits

 So, how can you increase your SSDI benefits?
-You might increase your SSDI if specific life changes happen.
+People with disabilities might increase their SSDI after specific life changes.
 However, SSDI benefits can be complicated and confusing.
-It’s best to consult with a Social Security Disability lawyer to know your options.
+It’s best to consult with an Atlanta Social Security Disability lawyer to understand your options.

 At John Foy & Associates, we’ve been helping SSDI applicants for over 20 years.
 We know the ins and outs of the system and how the SSA handles claims.
 To schedule your FREE consultation, call us or contact us online.
 We can explain what SSDI is and how it works.